EMV Chip Technology

 A: Whenever you use your card at a chip-activated terminal, the embedded chip generates an encrypted one-time use code.
 This code is virtually impossible to counterfeit and helps reduce in-store fraud.

-Q: Will Chip Cards no longer have magnetic stripes?
+Q: Do chip cards no longer have magnetic stripes?

-A: During the transition process cards will feature both the chip and magnetic stripe technology.
+A: During the transition, cards will feature both the chip and magnetic stripe technology.

 Q: When will Fidelity have Chip Cards?